Top 10 Queen Songs

 The best Queen songs, whether they're charging hard rock, piano-based pop, or epic mini-symphonies, go a long way in explaining why the group is without a doubt one of the most diverse, eclectic and wide-ranging bands to earn their way into the hearts of music lovers around the world.
-In honor of what would have been late singer Freddie Mercury's 65th birthday today (Sept.
-5), we present our list of the 10 Best Queen Songs:
+But which one was best?
+We present our list of the Top 10 Queen Songs ...

 Don't let the impeccably produced, eclectic pop records they're most famous for make you forget the fact that Queen could rock the heck out when they felt like it.
-None other than the mighty Metallica gave this song their seal of approval years later by recording a cover and playing the song from time to time at their own concerts.
+Metallica gave this song their seal of approval years later by recording a cover and playing the song from time to time at their own concerts.

 After confirming their international super-stardom in the mid-'70s with some of the more ornate and poppish songs you'll find later on this list, it seems possible Queen wanted to prove they could still bring the riffs.
 Here, they combine the assault of those early records with their newfound studio wizardy to create one of the most enduring staples of the band's live concert setlists.